PinakiRay015/github-tutorials/README.md

 This is the tutorial repository to learn git commits

 ## Git clone: 👇
-This command is used to clone an existing repository to your local machine 👉 "git clone 'link of the repository'"
+This command is used to clone an existing repository to your local machine <br>
+<t> command :- git clone 'repository link'